pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 The Moonfair's financial dealings are managed by a group of gremlins who keep track of gifts given to the market.
 The fair currently owes the gremlins an ever-increasing debt of 50388.3 gold, with a 5% increase every month.

-[[Promises of Victory/Adventuring/Player Characters/Skelter\|Skelter]], a greedy goblin and former member of The Moonfair, travels the Basin as a con artist.
+[[Promises of Victory/Adventuring/Player Characters/Skelter\|Skelter]], a greedy goblin and former member of The Moonfair, travels [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]] as a con artist.
 He is determined to buy the fair for himself and exploit it for profit.

 >[!seed] Adventure Hook: While visiting The Moonfair, the party learns about its growing debt problem and must find a way to help save it from falling into [[Promises of Victory/Adventuring/Player Characters/Skelter\|Skelter]]'s greedy hands.
 They might search for treasure or take on high-paying jobs to raise funds or negotiate new terms with the gremlins.